JoshJers' Ramblings

 So.
 Here I am, back again after another long hiatus in blog posting.
 But now that Procyon is almost done, I figured I should share some news!

+First and foremost, Procyon has now been posted to Steam Greenlight!
 And, to share some of the fun pieces of video, here’s Procyon’s trailer:

 Next up, and just as fun, here’s a look at the in-game intro to Procyon: